IanTeda/ianteda.github.io/src/_drafts/2016-07-27-the-api-design-guide-original.md

 ---
-title: The API Design Guide
+title: The API Design Guide Original
 description: One piece of software talking to another piece of software
 date: 2016-07-27
 tags: [API]